ansys/pyhps/doc/source/examples/ex_python_pyansys_cantilever.rst

    * - freq_mode_i
      - Frequency of i-th eigenmode [Hz], iϵ{1,…,num_modes}
    * - clean_venv
-     - Whether to delete the venvs after execution
+     - Whether to delete the virtual environments after execution

 Logic of the example
 ====================

 The example comprises several files.
 Their roles are as follows:

-The script ``project_setup.py`` handles all communication with the HPS instance.
+The ``project_setup.py`` script handles all communication with the HPS instance.
 It sets up a project, uploads files, defines parameters, and applies settings.

-The folder ``exec_scripts`` contains the execution scripts that start the evaluation scripts.
+The ``exec_scripts`` folder contains the execution scripts that start the evaluation scripts.
 Each of them first writes all HPS parameters to an ``input_parameters.json`` file, discovers the available software, and then runs the corresponding evaluation script with uv.
-Finally, each execution script fetches parameters that may have been written to ``output_parameters.json`` by the evaluation script and sends them back to the evaluator.
-Optionally, the execution scripts clean up the ephemeral venvs created by uv.
+Finally, each execution script fetches parameters that may have been written to the ``output_parameters.json`` file by the evaluation script and sends them back to the evaluator.
+Optionally, the execution scripts clean up the ephemeral virtual environments created by uv.
-The execution script ``exec_combined.py`` runs all simulation steps in a single task, the other three execution scripts split the three steps into individual tasks.
+The ``exec_combined.py`` execution script runs all simulation steps in a single task.
+The other three execution scripts split the three steps into individual tasks.

-The folder ``eval_scripts`` contains the PyAnsys evaluation scripts.
+The ``eval_scripts`` folder contains the PyAnsys evaluation scripts.
 Each of the evaluation scripts first reads the parameters supplied by the execution script in the ``input_parameters.json`` file, then starts a PyAnsys service, and finally runs the PyAnsys program.
-The script ``eval_combined.py`` combines all stages in one monolithic task, the other three evaluation scripts split the three stages into three successive tasks.
+The ``eval_combined.py`` script  combines all stages in one monolithic task.
+The other three evaluation scripts split the three stages into three successive tasks.
-You can find more information on the content of these scripts in the `User guide <https://docs.pyansys.com/version/dev/user_guide.html>`__ of the *PyAnsys project*.
+You can find more information on the content of these scripts in the `User guide <https://docs.pyansys.com/version/dev/user_guide.html>`__ of the PyAnsys project.